aliencaocao/TIL-2023/README.md

 ## Speaker Identification
 All the code for this task is in [SpeakerID](SpeakerID).
 It was only introduced to finalists and is not part of qualifiers.

 For the core SpeakerID model, we forked and modified code from [m2d](https://github.com/nttcslab/m2d).
 More details are [below](#model-3).
-This is based on the ICASSP2023 paper [Masked Modeling Duo: Learning Representations by Encouraging Both Networks to Model the Input](https://arxiv.org/abs/2210.14648) by researchers from NTT Corporation, Japan.
+This is based on the ICASSP 2023 paper [Masked Modeling Duo: Learning Representations by Encouraging Both Networks to Model the Input](https://arxiv.org/abs/2210.14648) by researchers from NTT Corporation, Japan.

 This task proved to be very challenging as:
 1. The noise injected into the training and test samples are very strong and overwhelms the speaking voice